 Walk-In Appointments: We always want to assist ill children and accommodate families.
 Please call the office for an appointment if your child or children need to be seen.
 We will try to see walk-in urgent patients and extra children brought in to be seen who do not have appointments (though at times that is difficult and can delay other patients).
 There will be a $25 charge in addition to the normal office visit charge for all walk-in or add-on appointments, with the exception of our Towson office walk-in visit times of 4-6 PM Monday through Thursday.
 Walk-in visits and times are for acute uncomplicated services (not for ongoing, complicated or chronic health conditions).

-After Hours/Weekends/Holidays: If your child becomes sick after hours, on weekends or over holidays, contact us through our urgent after hours number and we will return the call as promptly as possible.
-If your child needs to be seen at the office, there is an additional charge of $30 for after hours Saturday, Sunday or Holiday visits, in addition to the regular office visit fee.
+After Hours/Weekends/Holidays: If your child needs to be seen at the office, there is a charge of $30 for after hours Saturday, Sunday or Holiday visits, in addition to the regular office visit fee.
 These charges will be submitted to your insurance carrier and we will expect payment from participating insurers.
+Charges for similar services at urgent care centers are often much higher than ours and your co-payment is generally smaller for office visits.

-- As of July 1, 2006, Main Street Pediatrics will charge for physician telephone services when the physicians' decision-making skills are required, but the call does not result in a current office visit.
+- Main Street Pediatrics may charge for physician telephone services when the physicians’ decision-making skills are required, but the call does not result in a current office visit.
 Examples include telephone consultations for:

 Main Street Pediatrics will submit charges to all participating insurers for expected reimbursement.
-Families will receive bills for these services only in instances of rejected coverage by their insurance.
+Families will receive bills for these services only in instances of rejected coverage by their insurer.

 Main Street Pediatrics physicians participate with the vast majority of insurers in our area: private insurance plans, HMO plans, PPO plans as well as Medical Assistance and Medicare.
 Examples include but are not limited to Blue Cross/Blue Shield, Carefirst, Blue Choice, GHMSI, United, Mamsi, Optimum Choice, Aetna, EHP, Cigna, Aetna, Amerigroup, Coventry, Lifebridge.
 Please check with our offices AND your insurance company to verify that we do participate.